NCTracks, MPW, and Eligibility: The Three Billy Goats Gruff

 “You don’t always have to be HUGE, the puny and small are equally as smart.”

-Posted on November 18, 2015, in "Single State Agency", Accountability, Audits, Burden of Proof, Clinical Policy No. 4B, Computer Sciences Corporation, CPT Codes, CSC, Dental Medicaid Providers, Dentistry Services, DHHS, DMA Clinical Policy 4A, Eligibilty, Health Care Providers and Services, Innocent Until Proven Guilty, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Claims Adjudication, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, NC Dental Society, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Physicians, Post-Payment Reviews, Regulatory Audits, Tentative Notices of Overpayment and tagged Avoid Medicaid Recoupment, Dental services, Dentist, Dentists who accept Medicaid, DHHS, Division of Medical Assistance, DMA, DMA clinical coverage policies, Gordon & Rees, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Bulletin, Medicaid Pregnant Women, Medicaid Recoupment, Medicaid recoupments, Medicaid Services, MPW beneficiaries, MPW eligibility, NCTracks, NCTracks Billing Issues, NCTracks denials, NCTracks eligibility, NCTracks portal, NCTracks Problems, Ob/Gyn, Ob/gyn Medicaid, October 2015 Medicaid bulletin, Orthodontics.
+Posted on November 18, 2015, in "Single State Agency", Accountability, Burden of Proof, Clinical Policy No. 4B, Computer Sciences Corporation, CPT Codes, CSC, Dental Medicaid Providers, Dentistry Services, DMA Clinical Policy 4A, Eligibilty, Health Care Providers and Services, Innocent Until Proven Guilty, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Claims Adjudication, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, NC, NC Dental Society, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Physicians, Post-Payment Reviews, Regulatory Audits, Tentative Notices of Overpayment and tagged Avoid Medicaid Recoupment, Dental services, Dentist, Dentists who accept Medicaid, Division of Medical Assistance, DMA, DMA clinical coverage policies, Gordon & Rees, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Bulletin, Medicaid Pregnant Women, Medicaid Recoupment, Medicaid recoupments, Medicaid Services, MPW beneficiaries, MPW eligibility, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks denials, NCTracks eligibility, NCTracks portal, NCTracks Problems, Ob/Gyn, Ob/gyn Medicaid, October 2015 Medicaid bulletin, Orthodontics.
 Bookmark the permalink.
 3 Comments.